solid/solidproject.org/_posts/implement/apps/vocabularies/2019-11-30-02_quickstart-usage.md

 ---
 layout: post
-title: "Quickstart - Use your vocabulary to describe data"
+title: "Quickstart - Describe data"
 permalink: implement/apps/vocabularies/use/quickstart
 tags: [implement, vocabularies]
-categories: [Implement]
+categories: [Implement/Vocabularies]
 ---

 Now that we have a vocabulary, let's use it to describe some real obelisk data!
 To this end, let us introduce the two most renowned obelisk sculptors of all time: [Vuittonluis](https://vuittonluis.solid.community/profile/card#me) and [G. Armani](https://garmani.solid.community/profile/card#me).
 If you look up their profiles, you'll notice that each of them describes himself as an [`obelisk:Sculptor`](http://w3id.org/obelisk/ns/Sculptor):